Direct method is the only game in town

 - On: preposition for days of the week.

 After a grammatical analysis, student B then proceeds to restate the question correctly:

 - ‘I will meet you at the corner in Paris on Sunday’

 Ergo, with a proper understanding of the grammar from the side of the teacher, the teacher can facilitate correct speaking in the classroom while also teaching the grammar, and incorporating all the aspects of the direct method.

 Such aspects of the direct method include:

-- The Target language is taught in the target language.
+- Target language is taught in the target language.

-- The question-answer system is a basis for all speaking.
+- Question-answer system is a basis for all speaking.